coleifer/peewee/docs/peewee/api.rst

         A template for generating the SQL for this field

+    .. py:attribute:: _is_bound

+        Boolean flag indicating if the field is attached to a model class.

+    .. py:attribute:: model_class

+        The model the field belongs to. *Only applies to bound fields.*

+    .. py:attribute:: name

+        The name of the field. *Only applies to bound fields.*

     .. py:method:: db_value(value)

         :param value: python data type to prep for storage in the database